Portland Design Works Little Silver Review

 The pump head seal deteriorated during our test period.
 As the seal broke down from repeated use, it became more and more difficult to maintain an adequate seal, particularly at high pressures.
 Due to the seal issues, the Little Silver Pump is one of the lower scoring products we tested.
 All three Lezyne pumps, including the Lezyne Pressure Drive, along with the Topeak RaceRocket, and Silca Impero will offer you better durability for whatever adventures you throw their way.

-The Little Silver pump retails for $45, making it more expensive than the Pro Bike Mini Tool, $30, winner of our Best Buy Award.
 When compared to other pumps in this price range that offer much better performance and durability, the Little Silver comes up short.
-We do not feel that the Little Silver is a good value.
+The Little Silver isn't a great value.

 The Little Silver pump is a unique-looking mini pump, but it does not have good pumping performance and lacks durability.